gazzamc/starfield_hex_updater/README.md

 # Starfield Hex Updater

-Install/build instructions can be found [HERE](https://github.com/gazzamc/starfield_hex_updater/tree/main/docs), you have the option of a powershell autoInstaller script or you can do the process manually.
+Install/build instructions can be found [HERE](https://github.com/gazzamc/starfield_hex_updater/tree/main/docs), you have the option of a powershell Auto Installer script or you can do the process manually.

 ## Requirements
 I've tried to keep it as simple as possible, I've used only built-in imports.
 Using the below version of python, I'm sure any version above python 3.x would work, but if you have any trouble use the one I mentioned.